daggerhart/widget-wrangler/README.txt

 == Description ==

 Widget Wrangler is a plugin for Wordpress that gives administrators a clean interface for managing widgets on a page by page basis.
-On each page, you can control which widets appear in which sidebars.
+On each page, you can control what widgets appear where.

-Widget Wrangler provides widgets as a post type, gives you the ability to use existing wordpress widgets (called 'Cloning'), and provides shortcode support for individual widgets.

-Create and manage multiple corrals ("sidebars", or groups of widgets) per page.

-Long time users beware!
-There is a new setting called "Theme compatibility" that is now set by default on new installs.
-This setting causes widgets to respect the wordpress register_sidebar display settings.

-=Screencasts=
+Widget Wrangler provides the following features:

+* Widgets as a post type
+* PHP in widgets
+* TinyMCE (wysiwyg) for Widgets
+* Custom Widget templates
+* Control Widget visibility on any page (or post type)
+* Control Widget visibility globally (Display Logic)
+* Alter WP Sidebar HTML
+* Shortcodes for Widgets
+* Compatible with almost any existing Wordpress Widget
+* Hide Widget Titles
+* Automatic Theme Setup

+= Screencasts =

 http://www.youtube.com/watch?v=oW2NgtwUuHE